visgl/react-map-gl/docs/get-started/tips-and-tricks.md

 </TabContext>
 ```

 Every time the user clicks the "table" tab, the map is unmounted.
 When they click the "map" tab, the map is mounted again.
 As of v2.0, mapbox-gl generates a [billable event](https://www.mapbox.com/pricing#maploads) every time a Map object is initialized.
-It is obviously not idea to get billed for just collapsing and expanding part of the UI.
+It is obviously not ideal to get billed for just collapsing and expanding part of the UI.

 In this case, it is recommended that you set the [reuseMaps](/docs/api-reference/map.md#reuseMaps) prop to `true`: